Cron Syntax

 })

-The Sylphx console provides a visual interface for managing cron jobs:
+The Sylphx console provides a visual interface for managing cron tasks:

 Visual Schedule